April 2nd, 2026

 Welcome to Passover's first day, a cornerstone in Jewish tradition commemorating the Israelites' escape from Egyptian bondage.
 Families gather around the Seder table, retelling the epic story of liberation with symbolic foods like matzah and bitter herbs.
 It's a celebration of freedom, resilience, and reflection, wrapped up in delicious meals and age-old customs.
 So, pull up a chair, enjoy the company, and immerse yourself in a rich tapestry of history and tradition that has been cherished through generations.

-Written by: Cassandra Blake Cassandra Blake - (updated: October 8th, 2024 at 9:03PM)
+Written by: Cassandra Blake Cassandra Blake - (updated: April 12th, 2025 at 9:25AM)

-Unleavened Bread and the Exodus
+The Significance of Unleavened Bread and the Exodus

-The Seder Plate: A Symbolic Masterpiece
+The Seder Plate: A Tapestry of Symbolism

-As families and friends gather for the Seder, they partake in a series of time-honored traditions that have been passed down through generations.
-The Haggadah, a sacred text that outlines the Exodus narrative, serves as the guide for the evening's festivities.
-The Seder is divided into 14 stages, each with its own unique rituals and customs.
+The Seder is a tapestry of time-honored traditions, woven together through generations.
+The Haggadah, a revered text that intricately outlines the Exodus narrative, serves as the evening's guide.
+The Seder is a structured ritual, divided into 14 stages, each imbued with its own unique customs and significance.

-Freedom, Redemption, and the Jewish Spirit
+The Essence of Freedom, Redemption, and the Jewish Spirit

 Timeline